emanuelevivoli/CoMix/docs/datasets/README.md

 ```

 #### Convert images
-The Comics dataset, needs to be preprocessed before converted into the unified format.
+The Comics dataset needs to be preprocessed before being converted into the unified format.
 To preprocess the Comics dataset (jpg renaming) and then convert images to the unified format, run the following command:
 ```bash
 $ python comix/process/comics.py
 ```